KevinOConnell7/Midterm_project_Shopping/README.md

 ## How to run Application?

-To run this application there are multiple ways to do it
+To run this application Please Create a virtual enviroment with the code below.
+Please note if you are using a mac or windows computer.

-Create Virtual Enviroment
+### Create Virtual Enviroment

 `python -m venv venv`

-Activating virtual enviroment
+### Activating virtual enviroment

 for mac